timescale/docs/timescaledb/quick-start/ruby.md

 In your `db/migrate` project folder, you'll see a new migration file for `[some sequence of numbers]_add_hypertable`.

-Then we can write the migration to add our hypertable like so:
+Then you can write the migration to add the hypertable:

 ```ruby
 class AddHypertable < ActiveRecord::Migration[5.2]